Day Seven: El Silencio Como Lugar

 Photo Credit: Amy Tucker, 2026

-After years shaped by disruption, urgency, and collective strain, silence offers something I did not know I needed: relief from constant interpretation.
+After years shaped by disruption, urgency, and collective strain, silence offers what I had needed without knowing it: relief from constant interpretation.

 In my working life, I was perpetually reading: reading student papers, reading institutional policies, reading the room in meetings, reading the unspoken tensions in corridors and committee gatherings.
 Every moment required assessment, response, and performance of understanding.
-Even leisure was not silent; podcasts, news, and social media all demanded that I process, evaluate, and react.
+Even leisure hummed with demand; podcasts, news, and social media all called me to process, evaluate, and react.

 Silence asks for none of this.
 There is no need to respond.
 There is no performance required.
 Experience can simply exist without commentary.
 This permission feels revolutionary after decades of cognitive labour.